(R)-MDMA

-(R)-3,4-Methylenedioxy-N-methylamphetamine ((R)-MDMA), also known as (R)-midomafetamine or as levo-MDMA, is the (R)- or levorotatory (l-) enantiomer of 3,4-methylenedioxy-N-methylamphetamine (MDMA; midomafetamine; "ecstasy"), a racemic mixture of (R)-MDMA and (S)-MDMA.
+(R)-3,4-Methylenedioxy-N-methylamphetamine ([R]-MDMA), also known as (R)-midomafetamine or as levo-MDMA, is the (R)- or levorotatory (l-) enantiomer of 3,4-methylenedioxy-N-methylamphetamine (MDMA; midomafetamine; "ecstasy"), a racemic mixture of (R)-MDMA and (S)-MDMA.
 Like MDMA, (R)-MDMA is an entactogen or empathogen.
 It is taken by mouth.

 The drug is a serotonin–norepinephrine releasing agent (SNRA) and weak serotonin 5-HT_{2A} receptor agonist.
 It has substantially less or no significant dopamine-releasing activity compared to MDMA and (S)-MDMA.
 In preclinial studies, (R)-MDMA shows equivalent therapeutic-like effects to MDMA, such as increased prosocial behavior, but shows reduced psychostimulant-like effects, addictive potential, and serotonergic neurotoxicity.
 In clinical studies, (R)-MDMA produces similar effects to MDMA and (S)-MDMA, but is less potent and has a longer duration.

 (R)-MDMA was first described in enantiopure form by 1978.
-Under the developmental code names EMP-01, developed by atai Life Sciences, and MM-402, developed by MindMed, it is under development for the treatment of post-traumatic stress disorder (PTSD), social phobia, and pervasive development disorders (PDDs) such as autism.
+Under the developmental code names EMP-01, developed by AtaiBeckley, and DT402 (formerly MM402), developed by Definium Therapeutics (formerly MindMed), it is under development for the treatment of post-traumatic stress disorder (PTSD), social phobia, and pervasive development disorders (PDDs) such as autism.
 It is thought that (R)-MDMA might have a better safety profile than MDMA itself whilst retaining its therapeutic benefits.